 Tyne Bridge – Kittiwake Colonies

 The Tyne Bridge which spans the River Tyne between the city of Newcastle upon Tyne and the town of Gateshead continues to be a favourite location for nesting Kittiwakes during the summer months.
-Since establishing a modest 134 pairs of nesting Kittiwakes back in 2001, the total amount of nests on the Tyne Bridge has grown to over seven-hundred pairs.
+Since establishing a modest 134 pairs of nesting Kittiwakes back in 2001, the total amount of nests on the Tyne Bridge has grown to over one-THOUSAND pairs.

 “More than half the Kittiwakes that choose to nest along the River Tyne,

 The nesting Kittiwakes are distributed between both the Gateshead and Newcastle side of the river.
 They can be seen nesting high up on the Bridges towers, and the green metal girders in between.